60 Second Lemon Law Assessment™

 Act early.
 The sooner you file, the less mileage you accumulate, which means a smaller mileage offset deduction from your refund.
 Filing at 15,000 miles instead of 30,000 miles can mean thousands of dollars more in your pocket.

 Understand what you are entitled to.
-The law requires the manufacturer to refund your purchase price, taxes, fees, finance charges, and incidental costs.
+The law requires the manufacturer to refund your purchase price, taxes, fees, finance charges, and sometimes incidental costs.
 Make sure every dollar is accounted for in the settlement agreement.

 If your vehicle has been in the shop repeatedly for the same problem, you may be entitled to a full buyback, a replacement vehicle, or a cash settlement.
 The manufacturer pays your attorney fees, so there is no financial risk to pursuing your claim.